 What is Cost Segregation?
 A Real Estate Investor’s Guide

-Cost segregation is a tax strategy that allows real estate investors to speed up the depreciation of various components of a property, thus resulting in significant tax savings
+Cost segregation is a tax strategy that allows real estate investors to speed up the depreciation of various components of a property, thus resulting in significant tax savings.

-cost segregation study is conducted by a specialist (engineering firm or CPA) who analyzes your property and breaks it down into different asset categories.
+A cost segregation study is conducted by a specialist (engineering firm or CPA) who analyzes your property and breaks it down into different asset categories.

 The goal is to allocate these costs to different asset categories to identify those eligible for accelerated depreciation.